 \subsection{Distribution based strategy}

-Using the distribution based strategy -detailed in Appendix \ref{sec:app_a}- we implement two additional challenging scenarios, where additional heterogeneity and complexity is inserted via labels distribution: $i)$ we use the Dirichlet probability rule to generate skewed and imbalanced label distributions, mimicking real-world applications. $ii)$ we relax the assumption of disjoint labels for the \emph{anchor} clients and allow label overlap, creating a more complex scenario, given that experts are initialized from scratch.
+Using the distribution-based strategy --detailed in Appendix \ref{sec:app_a}-- we implement two additional challenging scenarios, where further heterogeneity and complexity are inserted via labels distribution: $i)$ we use the Dirichlet probability rule to generate skewed and imbalanced label distributions, mimicking real-world applications; $ii)$ we relax the assumption of disjoint labels for the \emph{anchor} clients and allow label overlap, creating a more complex scenario, given that experts are initialized from scratch.